bloominstituteoftechnology/Sprint-Challenge--Graphs/BATTLEPLAN.md

 ---

+## Total Actions:

-1.  attack the graph dfs bug first
+- attack the graph dfs bug first
+  - attempt to answer questions
-1.  go after the graphshortestpath
+- go after the graphshortestpath

+---

+## Complete

+- attack the graph dfs bug first
-1.  attempt to answer questions
+  - attempt to answer questions

+---

+## TODO

+- go after the graphshortestpath

+---

-will update as needed
+### will update as needed